Emory University Hospital

 Residents receive financial support to attend the following conferences as well as $75 towards professional organization dues:

-ASHP Midyear Clinical Meeting – Residents represent EUH at the residency showcase and present their initial research project findings.
+ASHP Midyear Clinical Meeting – Residents represent EUH at the residency showcase and present their research project findings.

 Southeastern Residency Conference (SERC) – Held in late spring, SERC is one of the largest and oldest residency conferences in the country.
 Residents present the results of their research projects at SERC.